 The first meal of the day is extremely important from a health point of view…as they say.
-But on a road trip it’s even more vital to get a good meal inside you.
-With a good hearty breakfast, you can almost ignore lunch completely if needs be.
+But on a road trip, it’s even more vital to get a good meal inside you.
+With a good hearty breakfast, you can almost ignore lunch completely if need be.
 Just rely on Snacks until dinner.
 It’s probably not the healthiest plan but when a packed day presents itself it can really help to be fuelled up right from the off.

 We try to choose Hotels / Motels that offer and Included Breakfast.
 They are not always the best but a simply hearty start to the day of waffles and Toast is all you need.
 It helps keep the budget down.
 On at least a few occasions though you should hunt out a proper American Diner (or even a Dennys if you can’t) For that proper USA Breakfast experience.

 All the Sat Navs, Maps, Planning, and knowledge should still only ever serve as a framework.
 We use planning as a way of ensuring we will get to the places we want to see and discover the places we didn’t know existed.
 But when on the road we are always ready to alter the plan on the fly.
 Maybe we just want to stay somewhere longer than planned and need to sacrifice or take a quicker route.
 Maybe a road is closed due to weather or landslip.
 Maybe someone you meet recommends something.
 Or a million other reasons.
 There will always be pressure to adopt the plan.
 And that’s good.
 Following your itinerary like a robot is no real fun.
 And stressing because you can’t do what you wanted only leads to unhappiness.